-A cleft that includes the alveolus (a gap in the bone in the area of the cleft) can produce a number of dental problems.
+A cleft which includes the alveolus (a gap in the bone in the cleft area) can produce a number of dental problems.
 Teeth may be missing or there may be extra teeth.
 Teeth can be abnormal in shape or in position.
 The teeth most commonly affected are those in the area of the cleft.
-Your child will be seen regularly by an orthodontist and paediatric dentist to ensure that they get the right treatment if there are any problems.
+Your child will be seen regularly by an Orthodontist and Paediatric Dentist to ensure that they get the right treatment if there are any problems.
 How does this affect dental care?

 Your child's teeth will tend to be slower than usual in coming through, so don't worry if they seem late in arriving.
 Because children born with clefts may have special problems related to missing, misshapen or poorly positioned teeth, all the teeth present are very precious.
 Keeping your child's teeth and gums healthy is important from a very early age and will continue to be so.
 Children who are born with a cleft are more likely to have tooth decay, so extra care is needed to ensure your child has healthy teeth and gums.
-Orthodontic care An orthodontist will monitor your child's tooth and jaw development from an early age.
+Orthodontic care An Orthodontist will monitor your child's tooth and jaw development from an early age.
 Photographs and other records will be taken at different stages to monitor progress.
-The adult teeth closest to the lip surgery may be smaller than normal or occasionally, absent where surgery has involved the lip.
-A cleft in the alveolus (a gap in the bone in the cleft area) will be repaired with a bone graft at around eight years of age.
+Where surgery has involved the lip, the adult teeth closest to the lip surgery, may be smaller than normal or, occasionally, absent.
+Where there is a cleft in the alveolus (a gap in the bone in the cleft area) this will be repaired with a bone graft at around 8 years of age.
 Where surgery has involved the palate, the growth of the upper jaw may be normal or may be less than expected.
 Orthodontic treatment is usually considered: